Why Choose to Deliver at CHOP's Special Delivery Unit

 Excellence across every pediatric specialty

 Delivering in CHOP’s Special Delivery Unit means that your baby has immediate access to the nation’s leading doctors and nurses in every pediatric specialty, both before and after birth.

 - CHOP is consistently ranked among the best in the nation by U.S. News & World Report’s Honor Roll of the nation’s Best Children’s Hospitals.

 - CHOP’s Harriet and Ronald Lassin Newborn/Infant Intensive Care Unit (N/IICU) is ranked among the best in the nation for newborn care.
-The N/IICU team is experienced in caring for babies who have had fetal surgery, babies born with birth defects, and babies who are critically ill or need immediate postnatal care.
+The N/IICU team, including a unique Neonatal Surgical Team, is experienced in caring for babies who have had fetal surgery, babies born with birth defects, and babies who are critically ill or need immediate postnatal care.

 - The Hospital’s dedicated Fetal Heart Program offers expert diagnosis and treatment of congenital heart anomalies, the most common type of birth defect.
 After birth, babies are treated in the Cardiac Center, one of the world’s top pediatric heart programs.